libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 * DONE: implement getInformation()
 * DONE: implement dispose()
 * Handle restore()
+* Fail fast for other product types than ENTTITLEMENT type.
+* priceInCents, priceCurrencyCode in Information: fill for ios as well.
 * Verify purchase cancellation.
 * Verify purchase authenticity
 * Refactor and cleanup.